tybug/snitchvisbot/README.md

 ### Permissions

 Lists what snitch channels you have have permission to render events from.
-This is based on your discord roles and how you set up the snitch channels (see `.channel list`).
+This is based on your discord roles and how you set up the snitch channels (see `.list-channels`).

 Example: `.permissions`